cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 When you build your Mindcode scripts, the actual Memory Cell and Memory Bank that you use may be different from the ones you use when playing the game.
-To that end, you also have the option of referencing your heap and stack through the use of a variable, like this:
+To that end, you also have the option of referencing your heap and stack through the use of a program parameter, like this:

 ```
-HEAPPTR = cell3
+param HEAPPTR = cell3;
-allocate heap in HEAPPTR
+allocate heap in HEAPPTR;
-$dx = 0
+$dx = 0;
 ```

 This will translate to: